savoirfairelinux/building-inclusive-open-source-software/docs/B-IAP.md

 At the end of the day,

-If you want to learn further on this topic, the [Agile Accessibility Handbook](https://accessibility.deque.com/agile-accessibility-handbook) mentioned previously is a very solid starting point.
+If you want to learn further on this topic, the [Agile Accessibility Handbook](https://accessibility.deque.com/agile-accessibility-handbook) mentioned previously is a very solid starting point, tackling big picture is transformation processes always as small scale team practices.